bfeng1/bfeng1.github.io/README.md

 [Question Answering with Chinese History Book](https://www.kaggle.com/code/binfeng2021/question-answering-with-chinese-history-book#Main-Goal)

+I developed a question-answering (QA) bot designed to answer questions about Chinese history using a Chinese history book as the primary reference.
+The model leverages text embeddings to identify relevant contexts within the book.
+The text was preprocessed into chunks, and the similarity between the embeddings of a user’s question and the book's sentences was calculated to determine the most relevant sections.
+Once a matching sentence was found, the surrounding sentences were included to create a broader context.
+This context was then used by the QA model to generate accurate and relevant answers.

+Main Objectives
 - Process a pdf document of a Chinese hitory book, and use it as reference to answer fact-based questions related to Chinese history.
 - Embed the texts from the book and find the most similar text chunk as context to answer provided questions.
 - Build a questions answering bot that can process the information and find the most likely answer based on contexts